Sleeping in the Rain

 She walked back to the stump, plucked her knife out like King Arthur, and commanded, “Make sure to pick the young ones.
 They make for better zaub pos.”
 She jabbed her knife in the air towards an unspecified area up the hill.
 “I have some tauj dub I need to get.”
 With that, Mom marched deeper into her garden, occasionally slashing her knife at any leaves or twigs that stood in her way.
 In a few seconds, the kawm that was swinging on her back disappeared into the thick vines of string beans, and silence surrounded me.

-What are tauj dub(s) again?
+What the heck are tauj dub(s) again?

-Ashamed at my disorientation in Mom’s garden, I turned to the patches of mustard green.
+Disoriented in Mom’s garden, I turned to the patches of mustard green.
 It had been years since I was in a garden or farmed with Mom.
 The leaves were all green in color, but there were not the same shapes, so I knew they were all not mustard green.
 Tentatively turning over leaves, I realized some were smooth and round, some trimmed with jagged edges making them look like they were prickly, and some had yellow flowers growing out of them.

 Referencing the ones Mom had already picked and mindlessly blaming Mom’s disorganized way of planting to make me feel better about myself, I hesitantly picked the ones with jagged edges.
 My bucket wasn’t even half way when I saw a thick worm gliding along the roots of the greens making me wished I had chosen a pair of rubber boots instead of flip flops.
 I definitely was more comfortable at a library than at Mom’s garden.